risingentrepreneur/ToDoApp/README.md

 ## Installed SCSS (SASS) in NextJS
-- Run command `npm i sass` and start using `.scss` file extension for styling
+- Run command `npm i sass` and start using `.scss` file extension for styling.